Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Introduction

 \section{Introduction}

-In this paper we study the noncommutative Poincar\'e duality between the Poisson homology and cohomology of unimodular Poisson algebras, and show that Kontsevich's deformation quantization as well as Koszul duality preserve the corresponding Poincar\'e duality, following the works of Shoikhet \cite{Shoikhet} and Dolgushev \cite{Dolgushev} among others.
+In this paper we study the noncommutative Poincar\'e duality between the Poisson homology and cohomology of unimodular Poisson algebras, and show that Kontsevich's deformation quantization as well as Koszul duality preserve the corresponding Poincar\'e duality.

 Let $A=\mathbb R[x_1,\cdots, x_n]$ be the real polynomial algebra in $n$ variables.
 A Poisson bivector on $A$, say $\pi$, is called {\it quadratic} if it is in the form

 Several years ago, Shoikhet \cite{Shoikhet} observed that if $\pi$ is quadratic, then the Koszul dual algebra $A^!$ of $A$, namely, the graded symmetric algebra $\mathbf\Lambda(\xi_1,\cdots,\xi_n)$ generated by $n$ elements of degree $-1$, has a Poisson structure (let us call it the {\it Koszul dual} of $\pi$), given by